 If your ideas are rejected and your opposition to a decision is not taken seriously, you shouldn’t continue to push your vision into reality.
 Understand that your emphasis on being heard can be mistaken for selfishness, and always give the impression that you are willing to step aside for the sake of the betterment of the team (even though deep down you reject the popular idea).

 Accepting the decisions which you disagree with gives you a chance to train your decision-making skills.
 View this as a chance to simulate; to improve your skills without the embarrassment that comes with unintentionally misleading a group.
-You will inevitably be wrong in your venture to be a good decision-maker, so prepare to learn, and use every opportunity to save yourself from consequence.
-Test the odds of your ideas being right and accept the odds of them being wrong.
+You will inevitably be wrong in your venture to be a good decision-maker, so prepare to learn, and use every opportunity to save yourself from negative consequences.
+Test out the odds of your ideas being right and approach the chance that they may be wrong with care.

 The people around you do not feel an inordinate desire to hear your ideas repeated to them over and over.
 If your idea is rejected, accept the rejection.
-Do your job in implementing the ideas which you disagree with with the goal of helping those who support that certain decision.
+Do your job in implementing the ideas with which you disagree with the goal of helping those who support those certain “wrong” decisions.
 Though you may feel that your chances of saying, “I told you so,” are higher when you’ve voiced your idea a dozen times only to be rejected, it’s better to simply voice it once.

-The more times your specify why you’re right and why they’re wrong prior to implementing a certain idea, the less likely they’ll be to admit that you were right should things go wrong.
-By being humble and understanding in the face of their mistakes, your act of mentioning your idea only once will better entice them to admit you were right.
-They’d view you as being humble in so called victory in that instance, and would seek to reward you more than if you were to forcefully imprint your correctness into their minds.
+The more times your specify why you’re right and why they’re wrong prior to implementing a certain idea, the less likely they’ll be to admit that you were right should things with their idea actually go wrong.
+By being humble and understanding in the face of their mistakes, your act of mentioning your idea only once will better entice them to admit you were right in the long run.
+They’d view you as being humble in so-called victory in that instance, and would seek to reward you more than if you were to forcefully imprint your correctness into their minds.

-Place your trust in those in leadership positions recognizing that you were right and giving you a bigger say during the next big decision to be made.
-There will be many decisions to make in your time with them and experiences going forward.
+Place your trust in those in leadership positions to recognize that you were right; thereby granting you a louder voice during the next big decision to be made.
+There will be many decisions to make in your time and experiences with them going forward.
 Help the people around you understand the well-thought out nature of your ideas by enticing them rather than forcing.
-You are more likely to be listened to the next time around if you act humble in your ideological victories.
+You are likelier to be listened to the next time around if you act humble in your ideological victories.